AmrYasserSaber/Project-3/README.md

 ## Application Link

-You can access the deployed application using the following link: [Udagram App](http://udagram0512.s3-website-us-east-1.amazonaws.com/home)
+You can access the deployed application using the following link: [Udagram App](http://udagram0512.s3-website-us-east-1.amazonaws.com/home) (The application isn't hosted at the current time).

 Please note that the provided link may change based on the deployment setup and configuration.